HassanSherwani/NLP-Natural-Language-Processing-/Detecting_Language/README.md

 - Notebook a contains code while we are retrieving one programming language i.e go using text data
 - Notebook b contains code while we are using multi-token for programming language i.e Objective-C++ (there are 4 tokens).
 Also this notebook contains code for more than one programming language i.e ruby, python, c, js etc.
-- Notebook c: Evaluating our matcher while using labelled dataset
+- Notebook c: Evaluating our matcher while using labelled dataset.
+Matcher method with spacy and Machine learning algorithms have been implemented.

 # Data